goozbach/resume/resume-source.md

 * Built a self-contained, portable training platform for the Department of Defense.
-    + The customer needed a digital training environment in locations where we wouldn't have reliable internet access, or use computers on-site.
+    + The customer needed a digital training environment in locations where we wouldn't have reliable internet access, or use of computers on-site.
     + We designed and built a platform which could be shipped all over the world which contained a portable data center, and a fleet of laptops as workstations.